Head hair versus body hair: How accurate is body hair compared to head hair analysis?

-Those awaiting a hair test will often be nervous - and for many, this worry can stem from the removal of hair itself.
+Those awaiting a drug test with hair will often be nervous - and for many, this worry can stem from the removal of hair itself.
 Will they be left with a bald patch?
 Is there enough head hair to get a decent sample?

 When testing for evidence of drug or chronic excessive alcohol use, how accurate is body hair compared to head hair analysis?